 ---|---|---|

-Limited fire resistance of natural materials | Development of biocompatible fire-resistant impregnations, combining with fire-resistant components | Biosilicate impregnations, plant-based intumescent coatings |
+Limited fire resistance of natural materials | Development of biocompatible fire-retardant treatments, combination with fire-resistant components | Biosilicate treatments, intumescent coatings on plant basis |

-Insufficient durability of organic materials | Application of innovative processing and conservation methods | Wood acetylation, microbial surface modification |
+Insufficient durability of organic materials | Application of innovative treatment and preservation methods | Wood acetylation, microbial surface modification |

-Limitations on height and scale of structures | Hybrid structural systems, reinforcement of natural fibers | CLT/LVL wood, hybrid bamboo-steel frames |
+Limitations on height and scale of structures | Hybrid structural systems, natural fiber reinforcement | CLT/LVL wood, hybrid bamboo-steel frames |

 Instability of natural material properties | Standardization of production processes, quality control | Digital production monitoring, ISO certification of biomaterials |

-High cost of innovative biomaterials | Production scaling, process optimization | Automated mycelium growing, vertical bamboo farms |
+High cost of innovative biomaterials | Production scaling, process optimization | Automated mycelium cultivation, vertical bamboo farms |

 - Integration of living organisms into building materials to create adaptive buildings

-- Development of building metabolism, allowing structures to grow, adapt, and self-heal
+- Development of building metabolism, allowing structures to grow, adapt and self-heal

 - Implementation of biodiversity principles in architectural planning